inductiveautomation/kindling/readme.md

 ### Archive Explorer

 Opens a zip file (including Ignition files like `.gwbk` or `.modl`).
-Allows opening other tools against the files within the zip, including the .idb files in a gateway backup.
+Allows opening other tools against the files within the zip, including the .idb files in a gateway backup, or the files in a diagnostics bundle.

 ### Store and Forward Cache Viewer